trashpanda-ai/AlgoTrading-Lectures/README.md

-# Algo Trading 101
+# Algo Trading 101 (2019/20)

-This is a comprehensible Introduction to Algo Trading for the members of TU I, to raise curiosity and resurrect Alternative Strategies/Assets.
+This is a comprehensible Introduction to Algo Trading for the members of TU Investment Club Munich, to raise curiosity and resurrect Alternative Strategies/Assets.
 The objective is a comprehensive overview in three lectures including
 - Data Collection, Preparation and Manipulation,
 - Model Selection and Discussion,